The Most Essential Nutrient

 It is difficult to define an “importance scale” for the nutrients your body needs, but water has got to be at the top.
 It takes part in virtually every chemical reaction in the body and therefore affects the body more dramatically than any other nutrient.
 In fact, the human body is composed of 60-70% water and if it gets down to less than 50%, you’re already dead.
 What does that mean for you?
 Drink LOTS of it.
-If you want to be healthy, then water must necessarily be part of your prescription.
+If you want to be healthy, then water is a must have.

 The body is constantly using water in various ways such as perspiration, lubrication, and an assortment of essential chemical reactions, even when your activity level is minimal.
 Consequently, replacing it is a never-ending task.
 You should drink it throughout the day and drink plenty during exercise.
 There is no magic quantity of how much to drink each day (you may have heard 8-10 glasses), but drinking frequently is just as important as how much you drink.
 Thirty-two ounces of water twice a day is much less effective than 8 ounces 8 times per day.

 Just as you eat several times daily, you should also drink several times daily.
 The reason for this is that when you drink water, the body uses what it needs and the rest is dumped out into your urine.
-So if you drink a lot all at once, within a few hours little of the water you drank is still in your system (except your bladder).
+So if you drink a lot all at once, within a few hours a lot of the water you drank is still is now in your bladder.
 However, if you drink frequently, you are constantly giving your body the hydration it needs.

 The Biochemistry of Water